andfoy/qt-recipe/pyqt-split-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `pyqt, pyqt-impl, pyqt5-sip` can be installed with:
+Once the `conda-forge` channel has been enabled, `pyqt, pyqt-impl, pyqt5-sip, pyqtwebengine` can be installed with:

 ```
-conda install pyqt pyqt-impl pyqt5-sip
+conda install pyqt pyqt-impl pyqt5-sip pyqtwebengine
 ```

 It is possible to list all of the versions of `pyqt` available on your platform with: